Relying on my geography degree? Bad idea.

 Identify which GIS job skills that companies are hiring

 While knowing GIS software is great, companies are looking for a lot more skills as part of your portfolio.
 There is an emphasis on using informational technology with your geography skills.
 While viewing job posts you have most likely seen a requested skill that was never taught in your courses.
 Each new job title (and salary) comes with more skills to be learned.
 How do you want to learn these skills: from a professor who’s curriculum is out of date, or a subject matter expert who uses these skills everyday?
 You can learn how to use build a map server on AWS, create health dashboards, or even learn how to use a drone for data collection.
-And even once you know these skills, be prepared to keep learning because the technology is always changing!
+Once you know these skills, be prepared to keep learning because the technology is always changing!